HUBS Executive Committee

 Dr Sandra Kirk is deputy dean for the school of science and technology, in addition to chairing the collaboration and partnerships sub-committee of the university academic standards and quality committee.
 Sandra is involved in cross-university research into internationalising the curriculum, and also participates in research into the effective use of technology in support of science laboratory teaching.
 Sandra has worked at Nottingham Trent University as lecturer/senior lecturer/principal lecturer/head of department and now deputy dean since 1989.
 Prior to that she carried out post-doctoral work on collagen genes at the University of Leicester in Dr Raymond Dalgleish’s laboratory.
 Previously Sandra had completed her PhD and first post-doctoral position working on biochemical pharmacology of dopamine and muscarinic acetylcholine receptors at the University of Nottingham with Dr Philip Strange and Professor Tim Hawthorne.

 Professor Paul Lynch qualified as a botanist in 1983 from Liverpool University and continued his studies there being award a PhD in plant biotechnology in 1987.
 His first post-doctoral post was at the University of Nottingham joining the Prof Cocking’s plant genetic manipulation group working on rice tissue culture and protoplast fusion, supported by the Farms of Texas Company.
 His subsequent post-doctoral position, still in Prof Cockings Group, was funded by the Rockefeller Foundation Rice Biotechnology Programme and focused on the genetic manipulation of rice and the assessment of transgenic rice plants.
-In 1993 he took up a lectureship in plant biotechnology at the University of Derby, he was conferred as professor of plant biotechnology in 2003 and is now head of the department of natural science in the College of Life and Natural Sciences.
+In 1993 he took up a lectureship in plant biotechnology at the University of Derby, he was conferred as professor of plant biotechnology in 2003.
+He has been Head of the Department of Natural Sciences and the School of Environmental Science.
+Currently he is on secondment to the University Research and Knowledge Exchange Office.

 When he initially moved to Derby Paul’s research interests remained around genetic manipulation and the biosafety of GM Plants, but this evolved to a focus around the use of biotechnological approaches (cryopreservation) for the conservation of plant germplasm in collaboration with colleagues in the UK, Europe and Malaysia.
 He also has an interest in the bioavailability of toxic trace metals and micro-anionic nutrients in the environment.
 As a result of his interests in conservation in 2015 he was appointed as a trustee of Derbyshire Wildlife Trust.